Getting Around Israel

 There is no departure tax on domestic flights.

 Israel has an excellent road network, although congestion is a problem in urban areas.
 Navigating is easy with road signs in Hebrew, Arabic and English.

 Most major car hire companies are represented in Israel as well as several local companies, notably Eldan (www.eldan.co.il).
-To rent a car, drivers must be over 21 and hold an international driving licence and credit card.
+To rent a car, drivers must be at least 21 and hold an international driving licence and credit card.

-Taxis are metered, and can be telephoned or hailed from the street.
+Taxis are metered, and can be booked by phone or hailed from the street.
 Taxis operate during Shabbat, but are more expensive.
 Another type of taxi is the ‘sherut’ (shared taxis).
 These minibuses follow the routes of the bus lines but can be hailed from anywhere.

 There are many places, both in rural areas and cities, where you can rent bicycles.
 There are plenty of cycle paths including the National Bicycle Trail that traverses the country.

 Buses are the top mode of transport in Israel and offer reliable, comfortable services.
 The main long-distance bus company is Egged (www.egged.co.il), and there are regional companies serving urban areas such as Dan (www.dan.co.il) in Tel Aviv.
 However, services to rural areas are sparse.

 You can buy intra-city bus tickets at bus stations or from the driver.
 Long-distance bus tickets are available from Egged’s website or at bus stations.
 While most don’t need to be booked in advance, services to Eilat get booked up during the summer months.